Extreme Fighting Championship

 Extreme Fighting Championship (EFC) is a South African mixed martial arts promotion company established since 2009.
 It is the largest MMA promotion company on the continent of Africa and features on its roster professional fighters from across the world including the United States, Europe, South America, the UK, Australia, and Africa.
 The organization produces 10 live events annually.
 They currently have over 120 athletes exclusively contracted to the organisation.
 EFC events are currently broadcast in over 120 countries around the world on numerous television networks in multiple languages.
-To date, EFC has held 85 events and presided over approximately 982 matches.
+To date, EFC has held 106 events (104 numbered events and 2 fight night events) and presided over approximately 1,000 matches.